taissirboukrouba/Structured-Information-Retrieval-with-LLMs/README.md

 Upon conversion of the PDF data into text format, it is crucial to undertake a thorough cleaning and validation process to ensure the integrity and accuracy of the text.
 This preprocessing phase is critical for preparing the data for further analysis and involves a series of methodical steps, which are outlined below:

-- **Regex Preprocessing**: This step involves applying regular expression-based techniques to systematically clean and normalize the text data.
-Regex preprocessing includes tasks such as removing unwanted characters, standardizing formats, and correcting common text extraction errors.
-This step is essential for ensuring that the text data adheres to a consistent format, which facilitates more accurate downstream processing.
+- **Regex Preprocessing:** Uses regular expressions to clean and standardize text, removing unwanted characters and fixing extraction errors for consistency.

-- **Text Reconstruction**: After regex preprocessing, the next step is text reconstruction.
-This involves reassembling and organizing the text data to restore its logical structure and readability.
-Text reconstruction addresses issues such as fragmented sentences, misplaced line breaks, and inconsistencies in formatting.
-The goal is to produce a coherent and well-structured text corpus that accurately reflects the original content of the PDFs.
+- **Text Reconstruction:** Reassembles and organizes text to correct formatting issues and restore readability, ensuring a coherent and well-structured corpus.

 These preprocessing procedures are designed to refine the raw text data and enhance its quality, thereby improving the reliability and effectiveness of subsequent analyses and applications.

 > [!IMPORTANT]
-> For a more in-depth exploration , please refer to the following document
+> For a more in-depth exploration , please refer to the following [document](documentation/data_preprocessing.md)

 ### IV - Feature Extraction